karan182020/Tariff-comparison/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

-This application helps the customers and users to choose the tariff by comparing them based on internet speed and its benefits
+This application helps the customers and users to choose the tariff by comparing them based on internet speed and its benefits.

+## Install

+Run `npm install` to install the package dependencies.

 ## Development server